-The New Community Coalition is committed to coordinating, and identifying, implementing sustainability projects in Telluride, Mountain Village, and San Miguel County.
+The New Community Coalition is committed to identifying. coordinating, and implementing sustainability projects in Telluride, Mountain Village, and San Miguel County.
 The Coalition recognizes community as the key ingredient in our quest for a positive vision of the future.
-The quality of interactions among all members of the businesses. community governments, individuals, and organizations - will define the region's ability to adapt to an energy-constrained future and the unpredictable nature of global climate change.
+The quality of interactions among all members of the community businesses, governments, individuals, and organizations - will define the region's ability to adapt to an energy-constrained future and the unpredictable nature of global climate change.
 By stimulating interest and dialogue in the pressing issues of our time, the